Your Colorado Statute of Limitations Guide

-There are many factors that affect the outcome of an injury case.
-However, one of the first factors that must be considered, because of its vital important to any case, is whether the victim has time to take legal action to recover for their injuries.
-So many times victims reach out to our office after it’s too late for our attorneys to file a lawsuit or claim, and once that deadline, known as the statute of limitations, passes there is nothing any attorney can do for the victim.
+Many factors affect the outcome of an injury case.
+However, one of the first factors that must be considered, because of it’s importance to any case, is whether the victim has time to take legal action to recover from their injuries.
+So many times victims reach out to our office after it’s too late for our attorneys to file a lawsuit or claim, and once that deadline, known as the statute of limitations, passes there is nothing an attorney can do for the victim.

 What is a Statute of Limitations?

 Simply put, the statute of limitations is the law that dictates how long a plaintiff has to file a lawsuit against the defendants the plaintiff seeks to recover from.

 The statute of limitations that applies to a particular case varies depending on the type of accident or claim involved.
 Here is what you should know about the statute of limitations in Colorado injury cases.

 Colorado law requires that any lawsuit for injuries arising from the use or operation of a motor vehicle be filed within three (3) years from the date of the accident.
 However, as previously mentioned, to give yourself the best chance for success, don’t wait until right before the statute to contact an attorney, because an experienced injury law attorney can help you get the most out of your case well before the deadline to file a lawsuit.